se-sic/coronet/README.md

 - `util-bulk.R`
   * Collection functionality for the different network types (using Codeface revision ranges, deprecated)
 - `util-networks-covariates.R`
-  * The helper functions to add vertex attributes to existing networks
+  * Functionality to add vertex attributes to existing networks
 - `util-networks-metrics.R`
   * A set of network-metric functions
 - `util-core-peripheral.R`